Brooks & Dunn, Ray Stevens join Country Music Hall of Fame

 NASHVILLE, Tenn.
-(AP) — Best-selling country duo of all time Brooks & Dunn, comedian and singer Ray Stevens and record executive Jerry Bradley joined the Country Music Hall of Fame in a star-filled ceremony on Sunday evening that was full of tributes to their hit songs and their lasting legacies in country music.
+(AP) — The bestselling country duo of all time, Brooks & Dunn, joined the Country Music Hall of Fame alongside comedian and singer Ray Stevens and record executive Jerry Bradley on Sunday evening, in a star-filled ceremony full of tributes to their lasting legacies.

-Reba McEntire, Luke Bryan, Trisha Yearwood, Ricky Skaggs, Marty Stuart and Travis Tritt were among the guest performers during the medallion ceremony in Nashville, Tennessee at the Country Music Hall of Fame and Museum.
+Reba McEntire, Luke Bryan, Trisha Yearwood, Ricky Skaggs, Marty Stuart and Travis Tritt were among the guest performers during the medallion ceremony in Nashville, Tennessee, at the Country Music Hall of Fame and Museum.
 Each inductee received a medallion and a plaque that will be placed inside the Hall of Fame rotunda.

 Brooks & Dunn were an unlikely pairing of two artists who both started out solo.
-Neither Kix Brooks nor Ronnie Dunn thought the partnership would last, but decades later they are the most awarded and best-selling country duo of all time, with 19 CMA Awards, two Grammys and 25 Academy of Country Music Awards and 20 No. 1 hits.
-Brooks’ flamboyant nature and guitar playing brought the perfect counterpoint to Dunn’s stellar singing, but more understated personality.
+Neither Kix Brooks nor Ronnie Dunn thought the partnership would last, but decades later they are the most awarded and bestselling country duo of all time, with 19 CMA Awards, two Grammys, 25 Academy of Country Music Awards and 20 No. 1 hits.
+Brooks’ flamboyant nature and guitar playing served as the perfect counterpoint to Dunn’s stellar singing and more understated personality.

-With hits such as “Brand New Man,” ”Boot Scootin’ Boogie,” ”My Maria,” ”Neon Moon,” the pair filled arenas and sold more than 28 million albums in the U.S. alone.
-They took a break in 2010, but nearly a decade later, they reunited in the studio to release new duet versions of their hits with today’s country stars in an album called “Reboot.”
+With hits such as “Brand New Man,” ”Boot Scootin’ Boogie,” ”My Maria” and “Neon Moon,” the pair filled arenas and sold more than 28 million albums in the U.S. alone.
+They took a break in 2010, but reunited in the studio nearly a decade later to release new duet versions of their hits with today’s country stars in an album called “Reboot.”

-Reba McEntire, who has been playing alongside Brooks & Dunn since the ’90s and has an ongoing longstanding Las Vegas residency with the duo for several years, came to put the medallions over their heads and joked that she considered them her “big brothers.”

 Brooks has often said he never understood why they made such a good pair, but it happened immediately.